 Signs and Symptoms of a High Toxic Load

 Optimize your digestion, liver, gallbladder and kidney function with these detox tips, and you’ll naturally support detoxification, reduce inflammation, lose body fat, super-charge your metabolism, alleviate constipation, experience less bloating, fewer aches and pains, healthier-looking skin, balanced hormones, sounder sleep and more energy.

 ♦ Eliminate inflammatory foods.
-Start with a food funeral.
-Remove artificial sweeteners, soda, sugary beverages, gluten, wheat and high-fructose corn syrup.
-Then, gradually remove all items containing vegetable oils, soy, sugar, grains, corn, dairy products, table salt, and GMOs, which are the very items making us fat, sick, depressed and miserable.
+Start by having a “food funeral.”
+Remove artificial sweeteners, soda, sugary beverages, gluten, wheat, and high-fructose corn syrup.
+Then, gradually remove all items containing vegetable seed oils, soy, sugar, grains, corn, dairy products, table salt, and GMOs, which are the very items making us fat, sick, depressed and miserable.
 These very items increase toxic body burden, create serious nutritional deficiencies, leaky gut, digestive dysfunction, inflammation, hormone imbalances, excess cortisol, depression, anxiety and mood disorders, stimulate fat storing hormones spiking insulin, increase risk of type 2 diabetes, cognitive dysfunction, memory loss and many lifestyle diseases.

 ♦ Stay away from low-fat diets and most cleanses, which can be very stressful to the body, destructive to metabolism, create hormonal disruption, shut down the thyroid, cause nutrient deficiencies, muscle loss, fat storage, and added weight gain once you’re off the diet.
 The body requires specific nutrients and plenty of protein for the detox process to occur, not starvation, extreme fasting and low-fat diets.